 Symptoms typically start three to four days after ingesting the bacteria and most people typically recover without treatment after five to seven days.

-If you recently ate a McDonald’s Quarter Pounder and are experiencing these symptoms, you are asked to contact your health care provider and local public health agency.
+If you recently ate a McDonald’s Quarter Pounder and are experiencing the symptoms described above, you are asked to contact your health care provider and local public health agency.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.